Add Cord Blood Banking to the Checklist

 Why bank cord blood?

-Cord blood is currently used in the treatment of more than 80 diseases.
-For instance, when someone contracts a disease that must be treated with chemotherapy or radiation, there is a high probability of a negative impact on the immune system.
+Let's talk about how a stem cell transplant works.
+For example, when someone contracts a disease that must be treated with chemotherapy or radiation, there is a high probability of a negative impact on the immune system.
 A particular type of stem cell found in cord blood is used to bolster and re-populate the cells in the blood and immune system.
 Leukemia is a disease where chemotherapy is often used to rid the body of the cancerous blood cells, but it takes its toll on the body’s normal blood-forming cells, too.
 Stem cell transplants infuse the body with the blood-forming cells it needs to recover, effectively replacing the old cells with new, healthy cells.

 It was soon after that first transplant that some of the first private cord blood banks were established to provide parents the opportunity to store their baby's cord blood.
 In fact, Cryo-Cell is the world’s first private cord blood bank.
 Later on, Cryo-Cell's banking process was licensed to companies around the globe.
 Those companies have grown to become some of the largest cord blood banking companies in Europe, India, Mexico and other countries, providing families in those areas access to therapies using their own child's stem cells.